• Skip to primary navigation

 Notes

-MEASURING FLOUR: For accurate results, don’t scoop the flour with a measuring cup directly from the flour container.
-Instead, Aerate the flour first, then scoop the flour out of your container with a spoon and then into a measuring cup.
-Don’t pack or tap the cup.
-After filling, lightly sweep a butter knife across the top to remove the excess flour.
+1. Measuring Flour: For accurate results, don’t scoop the flour with a measuring cup directly from the container.
+Aerate the flour first, then scoop it out of your container with a spoon and into a measuring cup.
+Don’t pack the cup.
+After filling, lightly sweep a butter knife across the top to remove excess flour.

-FLAXSEED: If you only have whole flaxseed, you can grind the seeds in a coffee grinder.
-You can also use chia seeds instead.
+2. Flaxseed: If you only have whole flaxseed, you can grind the seeds in a coffee grinder.

-BAKING TIME: start checking your loaf around the 45-minute mark.
-You don't want to over bake or it will get dry.
+5. Baking Time: Start checking your loaf around the 45-minute mark.
+You don't want to overbake or it will get dry.
 The loaf will also continue to cook when it comes out of the oven.

-TEXTURE: this recipe yields a soft, moist and slightly dense loaf with lots of banana flavor.
+6. Texture: This recipe yields a soft, moist, and slightly dense loaf with lots of banana flavor.
 I prefer it this way, but if you want a cakier texture, add ¼ cup more all-purpose flour to the recipe.
 Add a splash of water if the batter is too dry.

 Nutrition